Will Medicare Cover Meal Delivery and Grocery Shopping?

-The Administration for Community Living (ACL) also provides meal delivery options, which include both home-delivered meals and meals served in group settings like community centers.
-Eligibility for meal benefits vary by state and organization, but typically you must meet at least one of the following criteria:
+The Administration for Community Living (ACL) also provides grocery delivery options, which include both home delivered meals and meals served in group settings like community centers.
+Eligibility for meal benefits varies by state and organization, but typically you must meet at least one of the following criteria:

 - You are 60 years old or older